MACHINE SAFEGUARDING 101

-The Performance Criteria for Safeguarding [ANSI B11.19-2010] national consensus standard provides valuable guidance as the standard addresses the design, construction, installation, operation and maintenance of the safeguarding used to protect employees from machine hazards.
+ANSI B11.19-2019 (Performance Requirements for Risk Reduction and other means of Reducing Risk) provides valuable guidance as the standard addresses the design, construction, installation, operation and maintenance of the safeguarding used to protect employees from machine hazards.
 The following safeguarding method descriptions are, in part, structured like and, in many ways are similar to this national consensus standard.

-The Performance Criteria for Safeguarding [ANSI B11.19-2010] defines safeguarding as the protection of personnel from hazards by the use of guards, safeguarding devices awareness devices, safeguarding methods, or safe work procedures.
+ANSI B11.19-2019 defines risk reduction measures as the protection of personnel from hazards by the use of guards, safeguarding devices awareness devices, safeguarding methods, or safe work procedures.
 The following ANSI B11.19 definitions describe the various types of safeguarding:

-Guard: A barrier that prevents exposure to an identified hazard.
+Guard: A barrier that provides protection from a hazard.

-Awareness device: A barrier, signal or sign that warns individuals of an impending, approaching or present hazard.
+Awareness Means: A barrier, signal or sign that warns individuals of an impending, approaching or present hazard.

-Safeguarding method: Safeguarding implemented to protect individuals from hazards by the physical arrangement of distance, holding, openings, or positioning of the machine or machine production system to ensure that the operator cannot reach the hazard.
+Safeguarding Method: Risk reduction measures implemented to protect individuals from hazards by the physical arrangement of distance, holding, openings, or positioning of the machine or machine system so that a hazard cannot be reached.

-Two primary methods are used to safeguard machines: guards and some types of safeguarding devices.
+Two primary methods are used to reduce risk on machinery: guards, and some types of safeguarding devices.
 Guards provide physical barriers that prevent access to danger areas.
-Safeguarding devices either prevent or detect operator contact with the point of operation or stop potentially hazardous machine motion if any part of an individual’s body is within the hazardous portion of the machine.
+Safeguarding devices either prevent or detect operator contact with the point of operation or stop potentially hazardous machine motion if any part of an individual’s body is in or near to the point of hazard on a machine.
 Both types of safeguards need to be properly designed, constructed, installed, used and maintained in good operating condition to ensure employee protection.

 Guards usually are preferable to other control methods because they are physical barriers that enclose dangerous machine parts and prevent employee contact with them.
 To be effective, guards must be strong and fastened by any secure method that prevents the guard from being inadvertently dislodged or removed.
 Guards typically are designed with screws, bolts and lock fasteners and usually a tool is necessary to unfasten and remove them.
 Generally, guards are designed not to obstruct the operator’s view or to prevent employees from doing a job.